quasarframework/quasar-framework.org/source/components/vue-prototype-injections.md

 </template>

 <script>
-// not availabel here outside
+// not available here outside
 // of the export

 export default {